 Depending on your guitar, you may or may not already have a ground wire from your tremolo or to the bridge.
 If not, simply solder 1/2ft black cloth wire to the ground point on the back of the volume pot and solder it to the tremolo claw.
 You should have a tiny hole inside the cavity (after the pickups, before the bridge) which you can run this ground wire through.
 Solder it to the little latch on the tremolo claw.

-We stock a range of prewired Stratocaster kits including classic, blend pot control and 7 way switch mods - all available in our prewired harnesses range, including a top of the range loaded Strat pickguard.
+We stock a range of prewired Stratocaster kits including classic, blender pot control and a solderless version - all available in our prewired harnesses range, including a top of the range loaded Strat pickguard.

 Guitar Wiring FAQ